leggedrobotics/ocs2/ocs2_doc/docs/getting-started.rst

 MRT Interface
 -------------

-The MRT interface is responsible for the safe access to the outcome of the solver.
+MRT interface is responsible for the safe access to the outcome of the solver.
 It provides two views to the output: the time-based and the state-base view.
 In the time-based approach, MRT only outputs the optimized state-input pair for the enquiry time based on a linear